Dino-Joe/SkipList/README.md

 # SkipList
-Generic SkipList implementation in Java.
+Generic skip list implementation in Java.
 Feel free to use and abuse this code however you'd like.

-Below is a brief rundown of this class.
+Below is a brief rundown of the SkipList and Node classes.

 ## SkipList Constructors
 - **SkipList<>()** ---- This constructor creates a new SkipList.
 The height set by default to 1.

 - **SkipList<>(int height)** ---- This constructor creates a new skip list and initializes the head node to have the height specified by the height parameter.
 If the height is less than the default height, it is set to the default instead.

-## SkipList Public Methods
+## SkipList Methods

 - **int size()** ---- Returns the number of nodes in the SkipList (excluding the head, since it does not contain a value).